When shopping for adenium seeds, you may have seen those pictures of beautiful blue adenium flowers and may have been tempted to get some yourself.

 The bad ones are described in the first half of the video and the good sellers are described in the second half of the video, which starts at around 14:00.

 You can also take a look at this Adenium store.
-Even though they have a wide selection of desert roses and varieties, none of them are really blue in color.
+Even though they have a wide of desert roses and varieties, none of them are really blue in color.

 Have a scan around the real, genuine sellers, you may find that no seller really has true all-blue desert rose flowers.